rdfostrich/article-swj2020-cobra/content/introduction.md

 which is crucial for preserving RDF datasets on the Web.
 The reason for this is that the hybrid storage approach from OSTRICH only consists of a single version _snapshot_ at the start, followed by an _aggregated delta chain_ that keeps growing longer for every new version.
+While this aggregated delta chain is beneficial for faster query execution, it comes at the cost of increased ingestion times.
 Since every additional delta requires all preceding deltas to be checked during ingestion, this process becomes slower for every new version.
-In order to solve this problem, we propose a storage strategy modification, where there still is a single version snapshot, but we place it in the middle of the delta chain, instead of at the beginning,
+In order to delay this problem, we propose a storage strategy modification, where there still is a single version snapshot, but we place it in the middle of the delta chain, instead of at the beginning,